Oct 09, 2017

-Humboldt State University has released its annual crime report for 2015 under a federal law known as the Clery Act.
+Humboldt State University has released its annual crime report for incidents in 2016 under a federal law known as the Clery Act.

 Enacted in 1990, The Clery Act requires colleges and universities that receive federal funding to disclose campus safety information.
 The law also imposes certain basic requirements for handling incidents of sexual violence and emergency situations.